nervosnetwork/ckb-vm/README.md

 ## How to build

-CKB VM is currently tested mainly with `stable-1.32.0` on Linux and macOS.
+CKB VM is currently tested mainly with `stable` Rust version on 64-bit Linux, macOS, and Windows.

 ```bash
 # download CKB VM